 U.S. Citizen Sentenced In Manhattan Federal Court To 25 Years In Prison For Conspiring To Aid The Taliban

-Preet Bharara, the United States Attorney for the Southern District of New York, announced that ALWAR POURYAN, 38, a U.S. citizen, was sentenced today in Manhattan federal court to 25 years in prison for conspiring to provide material support to the Taliban and conspiring to acquire anti-aircraft missiles.
-The case arose out of a U.S. Drug Enforcement Administration (“DEA”) undercover operation in which POURYAN and a co-defendant, Oded Orbach, also a U.S. citizen, agreed to provide various military-grade weapons, including heat-seeking surface-to-air missiles, to an individual they believed to represent the Taliban.
-POURYAN and Orbach were convicted in August 2013 after a two-week bench trial.
-U.S. District Judge Naomi Reice Buchwald presided over the trial and imposed today’s sentence.
+Preet Bharara, the United States Attorney for the Southern District of New York, announced that ODED ORBACH, a U.S. citizen, was sentenced today in Manhattan federal court to 25 years in prison for conspiring to provide material support to the Taliban and conspiring to acquire anti-aircraft missiles.
+The case arose out of a DEA undercover operation in which ORBACH and a co-defendant, Alwar Pouryan, also a U.S. citizen, agreed to provide various military-grade weapons, including heat-seeking surface-to-air missiles, to an individual they believed to represent the Taliban.
+ORBACH and Pouryan were convicted on April 19, 2013, after a two-week bench trial before U.S. District Judge Naomi Reice Buchwald.
+On September 25, 2013, Pouryan was sentenced to 25 years in prison by Judge Buchwald, who also imposed today’s sentence.

 According to evidence at trial and documents previously filed in Manhattan federal court:

-The evidence also included internal e-mail and Skype communications between the defendants, which showed them discussing the various weapons requested by the purported Taliban representative, drafting price lists and payment schedules for the weapons, and creating internal budget documents that reflected the expenses and anticipated income from the weapons deal.
-The evidence also included emails from Orbach to third-party weapons suppliers seeking to obtain certain of the requested weapons.
+The defendants also discussed various weapons requested by the purported Taliban representative, drafted price lists and payment schedules for the weapons, and created internal budget documents that reflected the expenses and anticipated income from the weapons deal.
+ORBACH also emailed third-party weapons suppliers seeking to obtain certain of the requested weapons.

-Following the final meeting in Bucharest, Romania, on February 10, 2011, POURYAN and Orbach were arrested by Romanian authorities in coordination with the DEA.
-On April 29, 2011, the defendants were transferred by the Government of Romania to the custody of the United States to face charges in the Southern District of New York.
+Following the final meeting in Bucharest, Romania, on February 10, 2011, ORBACH and Pouryan were arrested by Romanian authorities in coordination with the DEA.
+In April 2011, the Government of Romania extradited the defendants to the United States to face charges in the Southern District of New York.

-In addition to the prison term, POURYAN was sentenced to 10 years of supervised release and ordered to pay a $200 special assessment.
+In addition to the prison term, ORBACH, 55, Highland Park, Illinois, was ordered to pay $1,596.00 in forfeiture, and a $200 special assessment fee.

-The charges, arrest, transfer, and prosecution of POURYAN were the result of close cooperation among the U.S. Attorney’s Office for the Southern District of New York, the Special Operations Division of the DEA, the DEA Warsaw Country Office, the DEA Ghana Country Office, the DEA Athens Country Office, the DEA SECI (South East European Cooperative Initiative Regional Center for Combating Transborder Crime), the Criminal Division’s Office of International Affairs and the National Security Division of the U.S. Department of Justice, the U.S. Attorney’s Office for the Northern District of Illinois, the U.S. Department of State, U.S. Immigration and Customs Enforcement, and the governments of Romania and Ukraine.
+Mr. Bharara praised the extraordinary work of the Special Operations Division of the DEA, as well as the DEA Warsaw Country Office, the DEA Ghana Country Office, the DEA Athens Country Office, and the DEA SECI (South East European Cooperative Initiative Regional Center for Combating Transborder Crime).
+Mr. Bharara also thanked the Department of Justice’s Office of International Affairs and National Security Division, as well as the U.S. Attorney’s Office for the Northern District of Illinois, U.S. Immigration and Customs Enforcement, and the governments of Romania and Ukraine.

 Mr. Bharara expressed his sincere gratitude for the work of the Romanian National Prosecutor’s Directorate for Investigating Organized Crime and Terrorism, the Romanian Prosecutor’s Office of the Court of Appeals, and the Romanian National Police Directorate for Investigating Organized Crime.

 This prosecution is being handled by the Office’s Terrorism and International Narcotics Unit.
-Assistant U.S. Attorneys Christian R. Everdell, Aimee Hector, and Glen A. Kopp are in charge of the prosecution.
+Assistant U.S. Attorneys Christian R. Everdell and Aimee Hector are in charge of the prosecution.